EthWorks/ethereum.rb/README.md

 ## Highlights

-* Compile Solidity contracts with solc compiler
 * Deploy and interact with contracts on the blockchain
+* Compile Solidity contracts with solc compiler from ruby
-* Recieve contract events
+* Receive events from contract
 * Run json rpc calls from ruby
 * Connect to node via IPC or HTTP
 * Helpful rake tasks for common actions